-Management of Intangible Assets in Multinationals: Tax Risks and Compliance Strategies
+Intangible Asset Management in Multinationals: Tax Risks and Compliance Strategies

 February 25, 2025

-Intangibles are considered the main driver of value creation and an important source of sustainable competitive advantage for most multinationals; technological transformation and the digital revolution have accelerated this phenomenon, allowing intangibles to play a key role in profit generation.
+Intangibles are the principal driver of value creation and a major source of sustainable competitive advantage for most multinationals; technological transformation and the digital revolution have accelerated this phenomenon, allowing intangibles to play a key role in profit generation.

-However, their immaterial nature presents significant challenges in terms of valuation and location, which can generate considerable tax risks.
+Conversely, their intangible nature has significant challenges regarding valuation and location, which can generate considerable tax risks.

-Valuing an intangible asset is complex due to its unique nature and the lack of direct comparables, requiring specialized methods and detailed analysis.
-An inaccurate valuation can lead to discrepancies with the tax authorities and adjustments in transfer pricing, impacting the company’s tax burden.
+Appraising an intangible asset is complex due to its unique nature and lack of direct comparables, which require specialized methods and detailed analysis.
+Inaccurate appraisal can lead to discrepancies with tax authorities and Transfer Pricing adjustments, affecting the company’s tax burden.

-The location of an intangible asset within the corporate structure is a strategic decision that can have significant tax implications.
-Since intangibles generate significant income, tax authorities may question how this income and the associated costs are allocated, especially if they consider that the structure was designed to benefit from more favorable tax regimes.
-To avoid transfer pricing adjustments and tax disputes, it is essential that the allocation of intangibles reflects the economic substance and the DEMPE functions (Development, Enhancement, Maintenance, Protection and Exploitation) within the corporate group.
+The location of an intangible asset within the corporate structure is a strategic decision with potentially significant tax implications.
+Since intangibles generate considerable income, tax authorities may question the allocation of this income and the related costs, particularly if they consider the structure was designed to benefit from tax havens.
+The allocation of intangibles must reflect the economic substance and DEMPE (Development, Enhancement, Maintenance, Protection, and Exploitation) functions within the corporate group to avoid Transfer Pricing adjustments and tax disputes.

-In recent years, international organizations such as the OECD have intensified their efforts to combat the erosion of tax bases and profit shifting.
-This has resulted in the implementation of measures such as the BEPS Action Plan, which seeks to ensure that profits are taxed where real economic activities are carried out and value is created.
+In recent years, international bodies, such as the OECD, have intensified their efforts against tax base erosion and profit shifting, which resulted in implementing measures, such as the BEPS Action Plan, which intends to ensure the taxation of profits where real economic activities take place and value is created.

-To mitigate the tax risks associated with intangible assets, multinational companies are advised to:
+In order to mitigate the tax risks related to intangible assets, multinational companies should have:

-• Thorough documentation: Maintain detailed records that support the ownership, valuation and location of intangible assets.
+• Comprehensive documentation: Maintain detailed records supporting ownership, appraisal, and location of intangible assets.

-• Periodic reviews: Regularly evaluate transfer pricing policies and ensure that they are aligned with market practices and current regulations.
+• Periodic reviews: Regularly evaluate Transfer Pricing policies and ensure alignment with current market practices and regulations.

-• Application of the DEMPE approach: Address the tax impacts of intangibles by focusing on the functions of Development, Enhancement, Maintenance, Protection and Exploitation (DEMPE).
+• Application of the DEMPE approach: Address the tax effects of intangibles by focusing on the Development, Enhancement, Maintenance, Protection, and Exploitation (DEMPE) functions.

-• Specialized advice: Have experts in international taxation who can provide guidance on best practices and regulatory changes.
+• Expert advice: Have international tax experts who can guide you on best practices and regulatory amendments.

 Conclusion

-Intangible assets are fundamental for the creation of value and sustainable competitive advantage in multinationals.
-However, their unique nature and the absence of direct comparables in the market complicate their proper valuation.
-This complexity can lead to disputes with tax authorities and adjustments in transfer pricing, affecting the company’s tax burden.
-Therefore, they must support their cost and expense allocations with solid documentation that proves the distribution criteria used.
-These measures will help to guarantee compliance with tax regulations and minimize risks associated with the management of intangible assets.
+Intangible assets are critical to value creation and sustainable competitive advantage in multinationals.
+Conversely, their unique nature and the absence of direct comparables in the marketplace hinder their proper valuation.
+This complexity can lead to disputes with tax authorities and Transfer Pricing adjustments, affecting the company’s tax burden.
+Therefore, they should support their cost and expense allocations with solid documentation to substantiate the allocation criteria used.
+These measures will help ensure compliance with tax regulations and reduce risks associated with intangible asset management.

 Source: Corrs